John Robinson (English actor): Biography

+His final screen role was in the television series Fall of Eagles in 1974.

+Quatermass

 In August 1955, the actor Reginald Tate died the month before he was due to start work on Quatermass II, having played the part of the Professor in the first instalment of the series, The Quatermass Experiment.
 With only a short amount of time to cast a replacement, director Rudolph Cartier offered Robinson the role, as the only suitable actor available.
 Robinson had some difficulty with the technical dialogue he was required to learn, and was also uneasy about taking over a role that had been established by Tate.

 Robinson was not available to reprise the part for the third serial, Quatermass and the Pit, in 1958, and André Morell took over the role.
 In the 1960s, Robinson starred in another science-fiction series, R3, which had some similarities to Quatermass.